xcp-ng/create-install-image/README.md

   additional base repo layers.
 The `base` layer will always be in the include chain.

+Other recognized config files:

+* All layers may provide `installer-bootargs.lst`, whose contents will be added as installer's dom0 boot parameters.
+This is notably useful for downstream users to pass `no-gpgcheck` using their own layer when building a 8.3 ISO, so they can sign their repo metadata with their own key without getting `gpgcheck` refuse to install RPMs signed by XCP-ng key.  `repo-gpgcheck` is already effective to verify the repo metadata so `gpgcheck` does no provide any real value here.
+In 8.2 however this option does not exist (only the answerfile allows to disable gpg checking, and does not separate checking RPMs from repodata).

 XCP-ng official repositories are located at https://updates.xcp-ng.org/ and most of them are available through standard "repo" layers; e.g. the `testing` repository for `8.2` LTS can